Shiny-Miner/Shiny-Miner/README.md

 ## Hi there 👋
+- 👯  I’m currently working on Porting following pokemon to binary, fixing touched's pokenav and CFRU+DPE Expansions.
+- 👯 I’m currently learning python, C. java
+- 🤔 I’m looking for help with the projects mentioned above
+- 📫 Reach me easily by adding me as a friend on discord : shinyhunter08
+- 😄 Pronouns: HE/HIM
+- ⚡ Fun fact: I don't know C but still i do these things :D
 <!--
 **Shiny-Miner/Shiny-Miner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.